-- Credit unions cannot use “prior express consent in making telemarketing calls to members."
-A credit union must receive new consent from their members as of 2013.
+- Credit unions cannot use “prior express consent in making telemarketing calls to members.”
+A credit union must receive new consent from its members as of 2013.

 - Members have the right to revoke their consent “at any reasonable way and time.”

 To read the full rule please visit https://transition.fcc.gov/cgb/policy/TCPA-Rules.pdf or if you have any questions about how we can help your credit union, please email firstname.lastname@example.org